 Rather than relying on putting these expenses on your credit cards, you should have money in a savings account without overdraft protection or money market accounts.
 Dave prefers these accounts for their liquidity and is readily accessible for only emergencies rather than CDs.
-CDs often come with penalties making money less available.
+CDs often come with penalties, making money less available.

 An emergency fund helps reduce your risk when these unwanted surprises happen.

-Keep in mind this is just a start for emergency funds, and in step 3, you will fully fund your emergency savings account according to your circumstances.
+Remember, this is just a start for emergency funds, and in step 3, you will fully fund your emergency savings account according to your circumstances.

 The sooner you complete this step, you can move on to Step 2, a challenging area for most households.

-Budgeting is key to managing your finances and the zero-budget is worthwhile.
+Budgeting is key to managing your finances, and the zero-budget is worthwhile.
 We happen to find the 50/20/30 budget easier for most people.